Beware... [mature content]

 During his life, his public life, he'd been a shepherd to his flock, a father figure, a leader of men, a role model for many initiates into the faith, and a fountain of knowledge to his peers.
 His secret had no bearing on his other achievements anymore than the drug habit of an accomplished scientist, the philandering of a master politician, the not-so-secretive megalomania of the worlds most successful entrepreneur, or the outrageous hypocrisy sloshing around in the underbelly of society at large.
 In his experience... everyone had their secrets, some more 'interesting' than others.
 This is how he'd rationalized his weakness his whole life.
 He was just another multifaceted broken human like all the rest.
 No better, no worse.

 And then it happened .
 The first flash of lightning caught him by surprise startling him so much that he hunched forward as if in preparation for a sharp blow to the head.
 When the blow didn't come, he looked up and around at the light show.
 He exhaled, relieved.
-He picked up where he'd left off, still not quite understanding what this all meant.
+It was just lightning.
+Lightning that shouldn't really be happening.
+But lightning nonetheless.
+He picked up where he'd left off, still not quite understanding what was going on.
 Was he dreaming?
 Was he still halucinating?
 Impossible.
 It was all too real.
-He'd taken enough drugs in his life to know when he was tripping. this was something else.
+He'd taken enough drugs in his life to know when he was tripping.
+This was something else.

-Upon reaching the sandy banks, he slid down and plopped into the freezing water relishing the soothing effect it had on his whole body.
-He let the cleansing fluid wash over him and through his dirt-laden robes.
-The heat in his body subsided and he felt an instantaneous lowering of the fever in his head as if he'd taken a massive dose of aspirin into his veins.
+Upon reaching the sandy banks, he slid down and plopped into the freezing water relishing the soothing effect it had on his body and mind.
+The cleansing fluid washed over his skin, penetrating his wounds, bringing instant relief.
+It soaked through his dirt and blood-laden robes releasing particles of both into the surrounding pristine water.
+The heat in his body subsided.
+He could sense his fever dropping a notch or two as if someone had injected a massive dose of aspirin straight into his veins.

 He began to sob but immediately corrected his self pity.
 Snap out of it you old fool.
 Pull yourself together.
 You're getting off this damned island.
 You'll be back in the real world soon enough.
 And then you'll be able to feed again.

 Walter checked his wound, pulling his now-torn majestic robes to one side for better inspection.
 From what he could make out in the dim light, it looked bad.
-He splashed clean water onto the wound and squeezed out as much puss as his pain tolerance could take.
-Then he kept washing the cut until the inflammation went down.
+He splashed clean water directly onto the wound and squeezed out as much puss as his pain tolerance could take.
+He kept washing the cut until the inflammation around the wound went down.
 Right now, the cold liquid spilling onto his cebacious abdomen was worth all the gold in the world.
 Maybe not as good as the virgin flesh of a youngling.
 But almost.

-Walter could feel the hairless monter's disgusting breath heavy on his skin now.
+Walter blinked.
+His full attention returned to the executioner looming over his sad, sorry carcas.
 He couldn't contain his fear any longer.
 He'd already emptied his bladder and was about to empty whatever fecal matter remained in his shrinking bowels when he let out a bloodcurdling scream followed by a hopeless display of pathetic whimpering.
 A few nondescript words passed his blue lips.
 A prayer?

 These feeble sounds were the last to come forth from the worldy presence once known as his Eminence Cardinal Walter James Benning, the last sounds before the creature sank its slavvering jaws into his throat, thrashing from side to side, ripping the mans vocal chords like bloody ribbons until it snapped his neck ending the Cardinal's life once and for all.